Higher U(1)-gerbe connections in geometric prequantization: Motivation

 where the commutativity of the diagram expresses the traditional prequantization condition $\omega = F_{\nabla}$.

 A triangular diagram as above may naturally be interpreted as exhibiting a map \emph{from $\omega$ to $F_{(-)}$ in the slice topos over $\Omega^2_{\mathrm{cl}}$}.
-This means that the map $F_{(-)}$ is itself a universal moduli stack -- the universal moduli stack of prequantizations.
-As such, $F_{(-)}$ lives not in the topos over all smooth manifolds, but in its {slice} over $\Omega^2_{\mathrm{cl}}$, which is the topos of smooth stacks equipped with a map into $\Omega^2_{\mathrm{cl}}$.
+This means that the map $F_{(-)}$ is itself a moduli stack, namely, the \emph{moduli stack of prequantizations}, not over the site of smooth manifolds, but over the site of smooth manifolds equipped with a closed 2-form (i.e., the site of presymplectic manifolds).
+Once the slice point of view has been adopted, there is a natural notion of automorphisms of a given prequantization $\nabla$: by looking at $\nabla$ as an object in the slice over $\mathbf{B}U(1)_{\mathrm{conn}}$ one immediately sees that an automorphism of $\nabla$ is a homotopy commutative diagram of the form